Printing Guide - Large Format Printer - EPSON SC-P8000

 Fablab RUC has a large format printer that can print large format high quality prints on specially coated photo paper in A1 and A0.

-FabLab have an Epson SURECOLOR SC-P8000 STD The printer is available for academic projects and can only be used either in collaboration with or after instructions from a fablab employee.
+FabLab has an Epson SURECOLOR SC-P8000 STD The printer can only be used either in collaboration with or after instructions from a fablab employee.

 Before printing you should consider the following: